StephanThierry/nodejs4synologynas/README.md

 Instead of using one script to take care of both stop and start - and relying on the Linux automation of the `rc.d` folder it's possible to use the Synology "Control Panel -> Task Scheduler"

 1. Create the script `nodeserverstart.sh` below and place it in a folder for example: `/volume1/server/autorun/`
+1. Make the script executable: `sudo chmod +x /volume1/server/autorun/nodeserverstart.sh`
     ```shell
     #!/bin/sh
     PATH=$PATH:/volume1/@appstore/Node.js_v8/usr/local/lib/node_modules/forever/bin